SpaceOso/react-job-board/README.md

 A project I've been working on to learn the ins and outs of web applications.
 Front end is developed in react using Node with Express and PostgreSQL for the backend.

-This project is still farm from finished but if you would like to view the current progress you can visit:
+This project is still far from finished but if you would like to view the current progress you can visit:

 http://mr-job-board.herokuapp.com/